 The WOW factor

 How many of your friends watch roller derby?
 If the answer is “many”, then maybe there is something to this.
 Maybe they have an in on something.
 If your answer is “none”, you can introduce your circle to the fast-growing sport on the planet.
 How cool does that make you look?
 Roller derby is a completely unique, high-impact sport that is totally inclusive of age, gender, nationality, etc. It is an international phenomenon that grows every year.
-The speed, power, and finesse on 8 wheels is enough to keep you entertained, even if your local team isn’t allowed to sell beer.
+In 2018, the third Roller Derby World Cup took place in Manchester, England, hosting 38 countries, including the Czech Republic, Korea, and West Indies.
+Barcelona is the stage for the third Men’s Roller Derby World Cup in April 2018, where 24 teams, including Japan, Chile, and Denmark will compete.
+The speed, power, and finesse on 8 wheels is enough to keep you entertained, even if your local team isn’t allowed to sell beer!

 The social works of derby teams